MarkChanner/exploring-mobx-state-tree/README.md

 ## Installation
 `npm install`
 `npm start`

-Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-This repo is based on Michael Westrate's [Egghead][egghead] tutorial.
+This repo is based on Michael Weststrate's [Egghead][egghead] tutorial.

 [egghead]: https://egghead.io/lessons/react-describe-your-application-domain-using-mobx-state-tree-mst-models